ubermanu/magento2-es-import-map/README.md

 # Import map for ES modules

-This module generates an import-map script tag to be used with JS modules.
+This module generates an import-map script tag to be used with JS modules.<br>
+Cross browser support is provided by https://github.com/guybedford/es-module-shims.

 ## Install